 How to Write a Debt Settlement Letter

-- It is possible, under certain circumstances, to pay your creditor less than what you owe.
+- It is possible, under certain circumstances, to get rid of debt by paying your creditor less than you owe.

 - A debt settlement letter is a crucial part of the negotiation process.

-- Learn how to write an effective debt settlement letter.
+- Learning how to write an effective debt settlement letter can help you achieve your goals.

 Table of Contents

-Knowing what to include in a debt settlement letter can improve your chances of your offer being accepted.
+Knowing what to include in a debt settlement letter could improve your chances of your offer being accepted.
+Read on for a comprehensive debt settlement guide.

 What Is Debt Settlement?

 Debt settlement simply means negotiating debt balances to pay less than what’s owed.
 Debt relief is another name for debt settlement.
-You may also hear the terms “debt negotiation” or “debt resolution” used when discussing this approach to managing debt.
+You may also hear the terms debt negotiation or debt resolution when discussing this approach to managing debt.

 Unsecured personal loans or lines of credit

 Generally, debt relief is only an option for unsecured debts not attached to any collateral.
-That’s because creditors can take possession of collateral to recover unpaid balances owed on secured debts.
+That’s because when there is collateral, creditors can take possession of it to recover what you owe.
+For example, if you don’t pay your car loan, the creditor could repossess the car and sell it.
 Certain debts, such as federal or private student loans, are not negotiable and are difficult to discharge in a bankruptcy filing.

 How Does Debt Settlement Work?

 Debt settlement is a reasonably straightforward process.
-If you’re interested in eliminating debts this way, here are the key steps:
+If you’re interested in eliminating debts this way, here's an example of how credit card debt relief works.

 Decide who will negotiate.
-Debt-relief services will handle debt-settlement negotiations for you, typically in exchange for a fee.
-If you’d prefer to save money on costs and are comfortable with negotiating, you may opt instead to make a debt-settlement offer yourself.
+Debt relief services will handle debt settlement negotiations for you, typically in exchange for a fee.
+If you’d prefer to save money on costs and are comfortable with negotiating, you could opt to negotiate your own debt instead of using a debt relief program.

 Set aside money to settle.
 Settling debts requires you to have cash on hand to pay your creditors.
 For that reason, you may want to open a separate savings account to hold funds for debt negotiation and set up automatic monthly deposits.

 Stop paying debts.
-Generally, creditors are unwilling to settle current debts.
-So if you’d like to negotiate debts, you’ll need to stop paying them.
-The more your debt is “past due”, the more amenable a creditor might be to a settlement.
-Keep in mind, however, that late payments can deliver a severe blow to your credit scores.
+It’s hard to set aside money each month when you’re also struggling to pay all your bills.
+For that reason, most people pursuing debt settlement stop paying their creditors.
+Stopping payments also sends a clear signal to your creditors that you’re in financial distress.
+Creditors are typically unwilling to settle current debts.
+The more your debt is past due, the more amenable a creditor might be to a settlement.
+Keep in mind, however, that late payments are likely to deliver a severe blow to your credit scores.

 Draft a debt settlement letter.
 When you’re ready to negotiate, you’ll send a debt settlement letter to each of your creditors.
 This letter should explain how much you’re offering toward the debt and why you can’t afford to pay in full.
 You can also make specific requests about how the settled debt should be reported to the credit bureaus.